Bronze Age Standing Stones/Alignment

 OS Maps - Landranger 162 (Gloucester & Forest of Dean), Explorer OL14 (Wye Valley & Forest of Dean)

-The stones of course have legends attached to them.
-One says that they landed here after a throwing competition between the Devil and the giant Jack O'Kent.
-Another says that their name commemorates a battle won by King Harold.
+Being such a prominent local landmark the stones of course have legends attached to them.
+One says that they landed here after a throwing competition between the Devil and the giant Jack O'Kent while another says that their name commemorates a battle won by King Harold.

 Back to Map | Home | Full Glossary | Links | Email: email@example.com